-This is my recipe.
-The most solid bread recipe I know of.
+This is the most solid, tried and true bread recipe I know of.
 It’s not the absolute simplest, this is true.
 But, this is the way my Grandma made it.
 And her Grandma.
 And so on and so forth.
-And all of that history, Grandma’s, and so forth’s make this old-fashioned, homemade bread the best.
+And all of that history makes this old-fashioned, homemade bread the best.
 It just is.
 And, it is a very basic homemade white bread recipe.
 A good one for non bread maker’s like me.
 Perhaps for you, as well!

 - Use fresh yeast.
 And to keep your yeast fresh after opening store it in the fridge!
 (I am ashamed to tell you I just learned that yeast had to be stored in the fridge.
 Hence the reason I’ve had failed bread until the last few years. *sigh*)